isacre/i-manage/README.md

 A comprehensive white-label platform designed for micro and small businesses to streamline client scheduling and payment processing.
 Built with modern web technologies and integrated with industry-leading services.

+## 💡 Motivation

+I noticed that small businesses often have long waiting times.
+Then I thought: what if my barber had a website where I could book and pay for my haircut in advance?

+That insight led me to create i-Manage — a platform that helps small businesses easily build a website, manage their clients, and handle appointments through a simple and intuitive interface.

 ## 🚀 Overview

 i-Manage is a powerful, customizable business management solution that enables entrepreneurs and small business owners to: